-Christ is revered in Islam.
-There are a number of passages whose meaning is disputed, but Christ is, at minimum, seen as a prophet.
+Jesus is highly revered in Islam.
+There are a number of passages whose meaning is disputed, but Christ is always, at minimum, seen as a prophet.

 A Pakistani immigrant to the United States was particularly attracted by Jesus’ refusal to retaliate when maltreated.
 This man notes that “he bore it, he never retaliated.”